 Lusaka Travel Guide

-The cosmopolitan capital of Zambia, Lusaka is home to roughly 1/10th of the country's population.
-The city is an interesting mixture of modern and traditional with new high-rise buildings towering over colourful outdoor markets.
+Lusaka is the vibrant capital of Zambia and home to roughly a 10th of the country's population.
+The city is an interesting mixture of modern and traditional, with new high-rise buildings towering over colourful outdoor markets.

-Centrally located, Lusaka is within driving distance of many of Zambia's game parks, including South Luangwa National Park and Kafue National Park.
+Centrally located, the city is within driving distance of many of Zambia's game parks, including South Luangwa National Park and Kafue National Park.
 Blue Lagoon is a popular excursion for viewing game like zebra, buffalo and hippos.

 Become our Lusaka Travel Expert